XimeraProject/.github/profile/timeline.md

 - Do assignments need release dates?
 Can they be added at a later date?
 Maybe so...
 If they can simply be added to DoeNet.md file after it's been submitted, that might work!
+- **Issues** We need a way of describing EXACTLY which assignments are part of a "column" in a gradebook.
+The path of the URL could be used to do this (any assignment with the same starting path is part of the column) BUT we also need ways of grouping assignments into a single column.
 ### A potential instructor (say a HS teacher)
 - Makes an account
 - Uploads a (possibly pre-made) DOENET.md file